General Bajwa called me a 'playboy' during our last meeting: Imran Khan

 The cricketer-turned-politician lamented that he gave an extended rope to Bajwa who showed his true colours after receiving the extension.

 "It was my great mistake to grant extension to Gen Bajwa.
-Bajwa started showing his 'true colour' after getting extension and eventually conspired against my government on the issue of accountability," added Khan.
+Bajwa started showing his 'true colours' after getting the extension and eventually conspired against my government on the issue of accountability," added Khan.

-"I came to know that he [Bajwa] was carefully playing a double game...and make Shehbaz Sharif the prime minister.
-Bajwa stabbed in my back."
+"I came to know that he [Bajwa] was carefully playing a double game...and wanted to make Shehbaz Sharif the prime minister.
+Bajwa stabbed me in my back."

 Read more: Pakistan says will target TTP on Afghan soil, Taliban say things can be resolved by dialogue